Olivia Dunham: Arc

-Olivia is a 29-year-old FBI Special Agent assigned to a multi-agency task force of the U.S. Department of Homeland Security called the Fringe Division, after her partner and lover, John Scott, is exposed to a flesh-dissolving agent.
+Olivia is a 29-year-old Northwestern University-educated FBI Special Agent assigned to a multi-agency task force of the U.S. Department of Homeland Security called the Fringe Division, after her partner and lover, John Scott, is exposed to a flesh-dissolving agent.
 Both Agent Broyles and Nina Sharp consider her to have much potential and talent, the latter even hoping to bring her on as an employee of Massive Dynamic.
-An experiment by Dr. Bishop to link her to the dying John Scott's mind in order to learn what he knew about his condition results in Olivia gaining part of his consciousness, causing her mind to begin integrating and purging the foreign consciousness.
+An experiment by Dr. Bishop to link her to the dying John Scott's mind to learn what he knew about his condition results in Olivia gaining part of his consciousness, causing her mind to begin integrating and purging the foreign consciousness.
 This results in Olivia mistaking John Scott's memories for her own.
-With help from Walter, Olivia finds a way to communicate with John within her own mind, eventually allowing the memories to fade completely.
+With help from Walter, Olivia finds a way to communicate with John within her mind, eventually allowing the memories to fade completely.

 Olivia is revealed to be linked to the drug Cortexiphan, a chemical developed by William Bell, which supposedly allows children injected with it to retain higher brain functions which would normally deteriorate with age.
 Olivia was one of a group of preschool-age children who served as subjects of the experiment in her childhood home of Jacksonville, Florida.
-As a result, Olivia is capable of unspecified psychic abilities, as demonstrated when she shuts off a series of lights wired into a bomb as a kill switch simply by thinking it.
+As a result, Olivia is capable of unspecified psychic abilities, as demonstrated when she shuts off a series of lights wired into a bomb as a kill switch simply by thinking of it.
 Walter has a video of Olivia as a child, ostensibly recorded during the drug trials, which shows her curled up in the corner of the room next to a badly charred bed with Walter saying: "It's all right, you didn't mean it."
 We later learn that Olivia started the fire with her mind.
-Olivia also had the ability to discern if an object originated in the alternate dimension due to a "glimmer" that only she could see.
-When trying to reawaken this ability in her as an adult, Dr. Bishop hypothesized that this ability was partially derived from Olivia's fear about seeing into the alternate dimension.
+Olivia also could discern if an object originated in the alternate dimension due to a "glimmer" that only she could see.
+When trying to reawaken this ability in her as an adult, Dr. Bishop hypothesized that this ability was partially derived from Olivia's fear of seeing into the alternate dimension.
 When Olivia regains part of her memories of her meeting with Bell, she is told that she is the only successful subject suitable to pass through dimensions without many known negative side-effects.
 She has been called the guardian of the gateway by Bell, who will prevent the invasion by the alternate dimension.